 To draw the grid:

-Each square is 1 cubic inch.
+Each square is 1 square inch.
 To draw this grid, put your ruler at the top of the paper, and make a small mark at every inch.
 Place the ruler at the bottom of the paper and do the same thing.
 Then use the ruler to make a straight line connecting each dot at the bottom with its partner at the top.

 Now place the ruler on the left side of your paper, and make a small mark at every inch.
 Then place the ruler on the right side of the paper, and do the same thing.
 Then, using your ruler, make a straight line connecting the dots on the left with their partners on the right.

 Voila, you've got a grid!
 Now repeat the same procedure on your paper or canvas:

 You've now got a grid on your work surface that perfectly matches the grid of your reference photo.
 Bravo!

 Because this painting will be the exact size as the reference photo, the squares on this canvas are also 1 square inch.
 If this painting was going to be 10" x 14", then the squares would need to be 2 square inches, because

 Basically, to enlarge the image, you'll need to do this kind of math (even if you hate math!).
 It's necessary in order to make sure the enlargement is exactly proportionate to the original.
 If you're not sure whether you've done the math correctly, just count the number of squares in each row and in each column, and ask yourself:

 If you can answer yes to both of those questions, you've got the gridding process down pat!